-During your initial consultation, you will have the opportunity to ask Dr. Bartholomew, a board-certified plastic surgeon, your questions and concerns about scar revision.
+During your initial consultation, our Portland scar revision patients you will have the opportunity to ask Dr. Bartholomew, a board-certified plastic surgeon, their questions and concerns about the surgery.
 How should you scar be treated?
 What are the benefits of this procedure?
 What are the possible outcomes?
 You will be able to discuss your goals with Dr. Bartholomew, who will make a recommendation during your consultation.

 The incision is closed with a Z-shaped line of sutures.
 The new scar is thinner and less visible, and allows the finger to be extended.

 A thick clusters of red or dark in color scar tissue growing beyond the edges of the incision.
 Keloid scars are what happened after a wound has healed but the body still produces collagen.
 They usually show up over the breastbone or on the earlobes or shoulders.
 By injecting a steroid medication into the scar tissue, the redness and burning sensation can be reduced in keloid scars.
 It may even shrink it too.
 Another approach is to cut out the scar tissue and close the wound with stitches.

 Keloid scars are known to be stubborn and recurring which is why some surgeons will combine the scar removal with steroid injections or direct usage of steroids during surgery to stop this from happening.
 There is always a risk a keloid scar might return and require further procedures.